 Cannock Chase District and Stafford Borough Councils formally agreed to expand their existing shared service arrangements to include almost all services in December 2022.
-In April 2023 a shared Leadership Team was appointed across the two Councils as the first stage of this process and further structural changes to the workforce are expected in 2024.
+In April 2023 a shared Leadership Team was appointed across the two Councils as the first stage of this process.